Teen addictions: what are they, and how can they be prevented?

 Ways to treat addiction

-Serenity Health Group offers specialised support for teen addiction, from confidential guidance and rehabilitation to aftercare and counselling.
+Serenity Addiction Centres Group offers specialised support for teen addiction, from confidential guidance and rehabilitation to aftercare and counselling.
 We offer flexible admission and support to ensure that teenagers are able to work around their exams and classes, so their studies don’t have to suffer.

 If you think your teenage son or daughter is suffering from any of the addictions discussed in this guide, then call today.
 Our confidential helpline is completely free, and we can discuss your options with no obligations.
 We’re open 24 hours.